Israel and Gaza militants exchange fire after deadly strikes

 The Palestinian Health Ministry said a 5-year-old girl and a 23-year-old woman were among those killed in Gaza, without differentiating between civilian and militant casualties.
 The Israeli military said early estimates were that around 15 fighters were killed.
 Dozens were wounded.

 Islamic Jihad said Taiseer al-Jabari, its commander for northern Gaza, was among the dead.
 He had succeeded another militant killed in an airstrike in 2019.
+That set off a heavy round of fighting between Israel and the militant group.

 An Israeli military spokesman said the strikes were in response to an “imminent threat” from two militant squads armed with anti-tank missiles.
 The spokesman, who briefed reporters on condition of anonymity, said al-Jabari was deliberately targeted and had been responsible for “multiple attacks” on Israel.